One-dimensional polymers in random environments: stretching vs. folding: Main results

-{\bf Comment 3.} We chose in this paper not to treat the cases of the boundaries between different regions of the phase diagrams, mostly to keep the paper lighter.
+{\bf Comment 3.} To keep the paper lighter, we have chosen not to treat the cases of the boundaries between different regions of the phase diagrams.
 These boundary regions do not really hide anything deep: features of both regions should appear in the limit, and ``disorder'', ``range'' and ``entropy'' may all compete at the same (exponential) scale.
-Let us state for instance the limiting variational problems that one should find in some the most interesting boundary cases, in the case $\alpha\in(1,2]$ (we refer to the phase diagram of Figure~\ref{F1}):
+Let us state the limiting variational problems that one should find in some the most interesting boundary cases, in the case $\alpha\in(1,2]$ for simplicity (we refer to the phase diagram of Figure~\ref{F1}):

 \textbullet\ Line between regions $R_2$ and $R_4$: $\gamma = \frac{(2\alpha-1)\zeta-(\alpha-1)}{\alpha}$ and $\zeta\in(0,\frac{1}{2})$.
 Then one should have $\xi=\frac{\alpha(1-\gamma)}{2\alpha-1}$ and